DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 If a player investigates the door in the lounge that exits into <span class="citation">K47.
 Portrait of Strahd (p.
 68)</span>, they find that the door is locked, its lock replaced with an ornate golden keyhole.
 The door can’t be broken down, and the lock can’t be picked.

 > [!info]+ **Ascending and Descending Floors**
 > Players are able to descend to previous levels if they choose to do so, until they find the ornate golden key in [[#O8f.
 The Bloody Keep]].
+Once they do, any attempts to descend to a previous level will return them to [[#O8a.
+The First Level]].
 ## O8b.
 The Second Level
 <span class="citation"><em>This scene takes place in Chapter 4, Areas K49, K50, and K51.</em></span>